 Before St. John's I was a classical composer, with a BMus degree from Peabody Conservatory in Baltimore.
 The musical genes have now been transferred to my son, who is a cellist.

 Just as I was finishing the PhD, I suddenly became seriously ill.
 I remained in that state for fifteen years, too weak to teach, often unable to take care of myself in the most basic ways.
 In the end lab tests determined that I’d been suffering from a rare disease.

-My work is for my sister, Helen B.F.
+My research is for my sister, Helen B.F.
 O'Leary-Syers, who passed away in 2010.